Jwilles/weather-app/README.md

 ## Install

-To install run "npm install" from the root directory
+To install run "npm install" in the outer directory

 ## Run

-After install simply run the app with "npm start" from the root directory
+After install include your OpenWeather API key as indicated below and simply run the app with "npm start" in the outer directory

 ## API Key

-apiKey = YOUR KEY HERE
+apiKey = YOUR-KEY-HERE